Chris82111/EpubComicToCbz/README.md

 ### Linux and Windos

 1. The correct runtime is necessary.
-1. A combined batch/shellscript file can be used.
-Name it like a Linux or Windows script file:
+1. A combined batch/shell script file can be used.
+Call it like a Linux or Windows script file:

    ```bash
    TerminalEpubComicToCbz.bat